TokTok/c-toxcore/docs/DHT-Group-Chats.md

 When a peer modifies the topic, they will increment the version, sign the new topic+version with their secret signature key, replace the public key with their own, then broadcast the new topic_info data along with the signature to the entire group.
 When a peer receives this broadcast, if the topic lock is enabled, they will first check if the public signature key of the setter either belongs to the founder or is in the moderator list.
 If the topic lock is disabled, they will only check that the setter is not an observer.
 They will then verify the signature using the setter's public signature key, and finally they will ensure that the version is not older than the current topic version.

-If the peer who set the current topic is kicked or demoted, or when the topic lock is enabled, the founder will re-sign the topic using his own signature key and rebroadcast it to the entire group.
+If the peer who set the current topic is kicked or demoted, or if the topic lock is enabled, the peer who initiated the action will re-sign the topic using his own signature key and rebroadcast it to the entire group.

 <a name="State_syncing" />